Remlifanserin

 Remlifanserin (INN; developmental code name ACP-204) is a selective serotonin 5-HT_{2A} receptor inverse agonist which is under development for the treatment of Alzheimer's disease psychosis.
 It is taken by mouth.

-The drug is an improved follow-up compound to its developer's earlier drug pimavanserin (Nuplaizid; ACP-103).
+The drug is an improved follow-up compound to the earlier drug pimavanserin (Nuplaizid; ACP-103).
 It is more potent and selective than pimavanserin as a serotonin 5-HT_{2A} receptor inverse agonist.
 Remlifanserin shows 32- to 123-fold selectivity for antagonism and inverse agonism of the serotonin 5-HT_{2A} receptor over the serotonin 5-HT_{2C} receptor depending on the bioassay.
 For comparison, pimavanserin's selectivity was 8- to 37-fold depending on the assay.
 Remlifanserin shows very low affinity for the serotonin 5-HT_{2B} receptor compared to the serotonin 5-HT_{2A} and 5-HT_{2C} receptors.
-It is expected to have less QT prolongation than pimavanserin.
+It is expected to have less hERG inhibition and QT prolongation than pimavanserin.
 The drug blocks the head-twitch response induced by the serotonergic psychedelic DOI and the hyperlocomotion induced by the NMDA receptor antagonist dizocilpine (MK-801) in rodents.
+It has a several-fold shorter half-life than pimavanserin (17.5–19.8 hours vs. 57 hours, respectively).

 Remlifanserin is under development by Acadia Pharmaceuticals.
 As of January 2025, it is in phase 3 clinical trials.
-Its clinicaltrials.gov identifier (nct number) is NCT06159673.
+Some of its clinicaltrials.gov identifier(s) (nct number) are NCT06159673, NCT07029581, NCT06194799, NCT07095465.